Student safety is of the utmost importance at ETBU. Please review the standard protocols implemented campus wide.

 For any resident under the age of 18, who is not emancipated, the institution will notify a custodial parent or guardian no later than 24 hours after the time that the resident is determined to be missing by the University staff.
 When a member of the University community has reason to believe that a student is missing, all possible efforts will be made immediately to locate the student to determine his or her condition.

-Once the Vice President for Student Affairs has confirmed that a student is missing, the following steps will be taken:
+Once the Vice President for Student Engagement has confirmed that a student is missing, the following steps will be taken: